Type D personality: Characteristics

 Individuals with a Type D personality have the tendency to experience increased negative emotions across time and situations and tend not to share these emotions with others, because of fear of rejection or disapproval.
-Johan Denollet, professor of Medical Psychology at Tilburg University, Tilburg, The Netherlands, developed the construct based on clinical observations in cardiac patients, empirical evidence, and existing theories of personality.
+Johan Denollet, professor of Medical Psychology at Tilburg University, Tilburg, The Netherlands, developed the construct in the 1990s based on clinical observations in cardiac patients, empirical evidence, and existing theories of personality.
 The prevalence of Type D personality is 21% in the general population and ranges between 18% and 53% in cardiac patients.
 Type D has also been addressed with respect to common somatic complaints in childhood.
+Type D is distinct from a psychiatric disorder such as clinical depression; rather, Type D refers to normal personality traits, and those with a Type D personality do not necessarily meet the diagnostic threshold for depression, though the two can be co-occurring.

 Risk factor in cardiovascular disease patients

-Some early studies found that coronary artery disease (CAD) patients with a Type D personality have a worse prognosis following a myocardial infarction (MI) as compared to patients without a Type D personality.
+Early studies focused on coronary artery disease (CAD) patients, finding that those with a Type D personality had a worse prognosis following a myocardial infarction (MI) as compared to patients without a Type D personality.
 In some of these studies, Type D was associated with a 4-fold increased risk of mortality, recurrent MI, or sudden cardiac death, independently of traditional risk factors, such as disease severity.
 However, a number of subsequent, larger scale studies have failed to replicate these findings.
 Consequently, some researchers have argued that these earlier, small (and therefore potentially statistically underpowered) studies that appeared to link Type D personality to mortality in CAD and CVD patients may have inadvertently reached exaggerated or false conclusions.
 Indeed, a high-powered individual patient data meta-analysis including data from 19 previously published prospective cohort studies, involving more than 11.000 CVD patients, found evidence that Type D is not a risk factor for mortality in CVD patients, while strong evidence was found for Type D personality as a risk factor for the occurrence of adverse events during a median follow-up time of 48 months.